Corniel/corniel.github.io/hello-world/2023-02-20_testable_clock.md

 The valid question is: when to use which option?
 When you build an application that does not share any code (as a package) with others, the adjustable singleton delegate is the way to go, I would argue.
-It's usage is straightforward, and within the boundaries of your application, you can easily guarantee that anly that mechanism is used.
+It's usage is straightforward, and within the boundaries of your application, you can easily guarantee that only that mechanism is used.

-Whe shipping a redistributable library that happens to need a date time provider, I would advise to use provide the simplest date time provider interface possible.
+When shipping a redistributable library that happens to need a date time provider, I would advise to use provide the simplest date time provider interface possible.
 The actual application can implement that interface using the adjustable singleton delegate.